Athens Democracy Forum: 2022 Conference

+A panel discussion about how emerging technologies and the metaverse are reshaping the boundaries between virtual and real life, with mixed consequences for society.

 The 10th edition took place from September 28–30 at the Zappeion Megaron, Stoa of Attalos and the Academy of Athens.
 250 international guests attended the event from over 30 countries.
-European Commission President Ursula von der Leyen delivered the Aristotle keynote address and among the many prominent speakers were the 8th United Nations Secretary General Ban Ki-moon, American Economist Jeffrey Sachs, Vice President for Values and Transparency, European Commission Vera Jourova, Writer and Academic Yascha Mounk and Founder and Chair, Mo Ibrahim Foundation, Mo Ibrahim.
+This edition focused on the challenges facing liberal democracy amid political polarization, authoritarian resurgence and global crises, while exploring innovative approaches and practices aimed at renewing democratic systems.
+European Commission President Ursula von der Leyen delivered the Aristotle keynote address and among the many prominent speakers were the 8th United Nations Secretary General Ban Ki-moon, American Economist Jeffrey Sachs, Vice President for Values and Transparency, European Commission Vera Jourova, Writer and Academic Yascha Mounk and Founder and chair, Mo Ibrahim Foundation, Mo Ibrahim.

 2021 Conference

-The 9th edition took place September 29-October 1.
+The 9th edition took place September 29–October 1.
+This edition examined the lessons drawn from overlapping global crises, including the pandemic and the rise of populism, and explored how democracy can be strengthened and adapted to address economic, social, technological and environmental challenges through citizen engagement and improved governance.
 Prominent speakers included President of the Hellenic Republic Katerina Sakellaropoulou, Prime Minister of the Hellenic Republic Kyriakos Mitsotakis, American Politician and Voting Rights Advocate Stacey Abrams, Leader of Democratic Belarus Sviatlana Tsikhanouskaya, Hungarian Foreign Minister Péter Szijjártó and Princeton University Professor Emeritus Kwame Anthony Appiah.

+2020 Conference

+The 8th edition took place September 30–October 2.
+This edition focused on the contemporary challenges democracy is facing worldwide and the need to rethink democratic governance, with an emphasis on improving governance and strengthening citizen engagement.
+Prominent speakers included Prime Minister of the Hellenic Republic Kyriakos Mitsotakis, American Economist Jeffrey Sachs, Former President of the UN Security Council Kishore Mahbubani, C.E.O. of the New York Times Company Mark Thompson and Former U.S. Ambassador to Ukraine Marie (Masha) Yovanovitch.

+2019 Conference

+The 7th edition took place October 9–11.
+This edition focused on assessing the state of democracy amid rising authoritarianism and populism, bringing together international leaders and experts to explore new solutions in response to rapid global change.
+Prominent speakers included Poet & Nobel Literature Laureate Wole Soyinka, European Commissioner for Competition Margrethe Vestager, Vice President of Facebook and Former Deputy PM of UK - US Sir Nick Clegg, Chairperson of Qatar Foundation for Education, Science and Community Development HH Sheikha Moza and Chairman of the International Crisis Group Lord Mark Malloch-Brown.